Devinn-w/Cloud-computing/README.md

 ### JupyterJupyter Notebook

 To test the frontend analysis notebook, install Jupyter and required Python packages:
-   -pip install notebook pandas matplotlib requests Then launch the frontend notebook:
+- pip install notebook pandas matplotlib requests
+Then launch the frontend notebook:
-   -cd frontend
+- cd frontend
-   -jupyter notebook trump_tariff_analysis.ipynb
+- jupyter notebook trump_tariff_analysis.ipynb

 The notebook allows us to:
-   -Query Mastodon and Reddit sentiment endpoints -Visualize trends using matplotlib
+- Query Mastodon and Reddit sentiment endpoints
+- Visualize trends using matplotlib
-   -Validate API responses using Python
+- Validate API responses using Python

 ## Instructions
 This system uses Fission functions running on a Kubernetes cluster.
 You can access the system through HTTP API calls after setting up a local port forwarding.